mermaid-js/mermaid/README.md

 ![Decision box](http://www.sveido.com/mermaid/img/ex8.png)

 ### Styling a node
-It is possible to give a node specific styling as thicker border or a different background color.
+It is possible to apply specific styles such as a thicker border or a different background color to a node.

 ```
 graph LR;